|PURPOSE OF THE AWARD

-Children’s Book Award Subcommittee members will be expected to excuse themselves from the judging if they have a conflict of interest related to any of the nominated books, and a replacement will be identified from the K-12 Task Force.
+Children’s Book Award Subcommittee members will be expected to excuse themselves from the judging if they have a conflict of interest related to any of the nominated books, and a replacement will be identified from the K-12 Committee.

 The chair of the Children’s Book Award Subcommittee shall tabulate the ratings to determine the rankings.
 The Honoree and Honorable Mention awards will be given respectively to the books with the highest and second highest ratings in each category.
-The results will be shared with the Task force on K-12 Education and the AGHE Awards Committee before being forwarded to the AGHE Executive Committee for approval.
+The results will be shared with the K-12 Committee and the AGHE Awards Committee before being forwarded to the AGHE Executive Committee for approval.

-Following the selection of the winners, the Task Force on K-12 Education shall send announcement letters to both the American Library Association and the Illinois University School of Library Science Center for Children’s Books.
+Following the selection of the winners, the K-12 Committee shall send announcement letters to both the American Library Association and the Illinois University School of Library Science Center for Children’s Books.
 Announcement letters will be sent to the publisher of the Honoree and Honorable Mention books and the Task Force will work with the publishers to inform the authors and to affix the AGHE Book Award seal to the books.

 Press releases about the award will be issued to the regional and local media of the AGHE Annual Conference location.